Ilias-Tsigkogiannis/iot-simulators/raspberry-pi.md

 ## 2. Download Raspbian

 You can download the latest Raspbian image from Raspberry Pi’s website.
 You can either download the full image (https://downloads.raspberrypi.org/raspbian_latest) or the “lite” version (https://downloads.raspberrypi.org/raspbian_lite_latest), which is smaller.
-The filename that I downloaded is 2016-09-23-raspbian-jessie.img .After you download the image, you should extract it to the same directory as QEMU.
+The filename that I downloaded is 2016-09-23-raspbian-jessie.img.
+After you download the image, you should extract it to the same directory as QEMU.

 ## 3. Download the kernel